RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-02-10-newsletter.md

 ## Sheffield RSE Team

-The Sheffield RSE team aims to collaborate with you to help improve your research software.
+The Sheffield RSE Team aims to collaborate with you to help improve your research software.
 They can provide dedicated staff to ensure that you can deliver excellent research software engineering on your research projects.

-The Sheffield RSE team provides free [Code Clinics][CCs] (in collaboration with [IT Services][its-res-it]), plus [paid services][rse-service] that allow us to collaborate longer term.
+The Sheffield RSE Team provides free [Code Clinics][CCs] (in collaboration with [IT Services][its-res-it]), plus [paid services][rse-service] that allow us to collaborate longer term.

 [CCs]: https://rse.shef.ac.uk/support/code-clinic/